henurah/elastic-stack-docker/README.md

 ## Running the Scripts
-* Change to the directory of the deployment of your choosing and Update the [.env](APM_HA-FT/.env) file.
+* Change to the directory of the deployment of your choosing and update the [.env](APM_HA-FT/.env) file.
 The defaults can be kept for testing purposes.
 * Create the SSL certs for your instances (may need to modify the [instances.yml](APM_HA-FT/instances.yml) file):
 `docker-compose -f create-certs.yml run --rm create_certs`
 * Start your containers using the `docker-compose` command:
 `docker-compose up -d`
-* Please note the ports that are being exposed on the host from the docker-compose.yml file.
+* Please note the ports that are being exposed on the host from the [docker-compose.yml](APM_HA-FT/docker-compose.yml) file.
 For example, although internally the containers for Elasticsearch are listening on port 9200, they are mapped to 9201, 9202, and 9203 on the host, respectively.
-* Verify that the Kibana host(s) are accessible (set to listen on port 5601 and 5602 on the host) and that you can log into the Kibana hosts using the elastic superuser and password (set in the .env file).
+* Verify that the Kibana host(s) are accessible (set to listen on port 5601 and 5602 on the host) and that you can log into the Kibana hosts using the _elastic_ superuser and password (set in the .env file).
 * Verify that the APM Server is properly configured by going into the APM application in Kibana and going through the wizard up to the point of the APM Server set up.
 * Install and configure your APM agents to send data to the APM Server(s).
 Java Agent example is shown in the next section.
 * Delete containers when done:
 `docker-compose down -v`
 * Remove Docker storage volumes (in case the -v flag wasn't used in the previous step):
-`docker volume ls`
+`docker volume ls`,
-`docker volume rm es_certs`
+`docker volume rm es_certs`,
 ...
-* Show logs for troubleshooting.
+* Show logs for troubleshooting:
 `docker-compose logs`

 ## Setting Up and Testing Java Agent Using Spring Boot Example
 Please refer to the [official documentation](https://www.elastic.co/guide/en/apm/agent/java/current/setup-javaagent.html) for more information.
 We will set up the Java Agent for the official [Spring Boot](https://spring.io/guides/gs/spring-boot/) example using Gradle.

-* Download the agent (refer to [official documentation](https://www.elastic.co/guide/en/apm/agent/java/current/setup-javaagent.html))
+* Download the latest Elastic Java APM agent ([official documentation](https://www.elastic.co/guide/en/apm/agent/java/current/setup-javaagent.html))
-* The APM Server in [APM_HA-FT] has been configured to use API keys for [agent authentication](https://www.elastic.co/guide/en/apm/server/current/api-key.html#create-api-key-workflow).
-Please run the following in the `Dev Tools` application in Kibana:
+* The APM Server in [APM_HA-FT/] has been configured to use API keys for [agent authentication](https://www.elastic.co/guide/en/apm/server/current/api-key.html#create-api-key-workflow).
+Please run the following in the _Dev Tools_ application in Kibana:
 ```
 POST /_security/api_key
 {